Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Numerical Details and Simulations

 where $Q(\mbox{\boldmath$x$}, h)\equiv 4\pi p^3 j(\mbox{\boldmath$x$}, h)$.
 Both the spatial advection on the left-hand side and the momentum advection in the $h$-coordinate on the right-hand side are written in conservative form and are calculated using a WENO scheme.
-Our simulations cover a momentum range spanning from $p_{\rm min} = 10\,m_e c$ to $p_{\rm max} = 10^5\,m_e c$, discretized into 64 logarithmically spaced bins with a spacing of $\Delta h = 0.144$.
-The numerical scheme to solve Equation (\ref{diffcon}) is described in Appendix \ref{sec:sa}.
+Our simulations cover a momentum range spanning from $p_{\rm min}/m_ec = 10$ to $p_{\rm max}/m_ec = 10^5$, discretized into 64 logarithmically spaced bins with a spacing of $\Delta h = 0.144$, at every spatial grid zone.
+The numerical scheme to solve equation (\ref{diffcon}) is described in Appendix \ref{sec:sa}.